 United Nations has many Programmes that have links to asbesos-related disease (ARDs).
 Efforts to reduce the global impact of asbestos include those made under the Rotterdam Convention on Prior Informed Consent Procedure (PIC).
 The UNEP announced that “all forms of asbestos should be added to an international list of chemicals subject to trade controls in 2002”.(1) Unfortunately, the inclusion of chrysotile asbestos on the PIC list has been repeatedly blocked by asbestos stakeholder governments Canada and since 2004 Russian and other governments until today.

-Joint collaboration of several UN institutions and the European Union has produced a number of useful documents, such as the ILO/WHO/European Commission that have produced the International Chemical Safety Cards.
-Such cards exist on chrysotile and crocidolite types of asbestos.
+Joint collaboration of several UN institutions and the European Union has produced a number of useful documents.
+For example the ILO and WHO, with financial support from the European Commission, have produced the International Chemical Safety Cards.
+Such cards exist on chrysotile and crocidolite types of asbestos (available in 13 languages).
 The Chrysotile Card says clearly under health effects that “inhalation may cause asbestosis (fibrosis of the lungs), pleural plaques, thickening and effusions.
 This substance causes cancer of the lung, mesothelioma, cancer of larynx, and cancer of the ovary in humans.
 There is limited evidence that this substance causes colorectal cancer or cancer of the pharynx or stomach”.(2) In reality, almost all countries consider only mesothelioma as a compensable asbestos related disease – if anything at all is recorded and compensated.